-Squarespace and WordPress are two of the most recognizable brands in the website building industry.
+Squarespace and WordPress are two of the most recognizable brands in the website-building industry.
 They are both excellent choices in general.
 I’ve written a Squarespace Review and a WordPress.com Review individually before.

-Before we look at different considerations between Squarespace and WordPress, we have to define exactly what Squarespace and WordPress are.
+Before we look at the different considerations between Squarespace and WordPress, we have to define exactly what Squarespace and WordPress are.

 Squarespace is an all-in-one “hosted website platform” (aka “website builder“).
 A hosted website platform is where all the components needed for a website come in a single bundle with a single monthly price.

 Squarespace provides the software to manage your website content; they provide the designs and functionality.
-And most importantly, they also provide the hosting (aka the server where your website files live) all in one price.
+And most importantly, they also provide the hosting (aka the server where your website files live) all at one price.
 Squarespace does not allow for self-hosting.
 You must use their servers.

 First, there’s self-hosted WordPress (aka “WordPress.org).
 It’s free, open-source, community-supported software that anyone can install on nearly any web host that meets minimum requirements.
 You pay for hosting, install WordPress, and run your website how you like.
 I wrote a setup guide here.
 I also built a way to try self-hosted WordPress here.
 Explore the best WordPress hosting plans here.